Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-5/problem_3.md

 This is to be done with recursion so feel free to add a helper function.
 One of provided as an optional suggestion.
 When you do, just remember to add the function declaration in *sudoku.h* too.

 All tests are provided, including one that attempts [one of the hardest Sudoku problems in the world](https://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html).

+For 5 extra credit, add at least one more test case.